PandePraditya/PandePraditya/README.md

 # Hi there, I'm Pande Praditya 👋

-I'm a passionate Full Stack Developer with a talent for building dynamic, responsive web applications.
+I'm a passionate Software Developer with a talent for building dynamic, responsive web applications.
 I thrive on learning new technologies and continuously refining my skills.

 - 💻 I'm currently in the process of learning AWS Cloud Computing while using Github Actions for CI/CD.
 - 🧪 I also practice Quality Assurance (QA) — managing bug reports and test cases using Notion.